aevilla160/hpc_docs/docs/accessMerced.md

 __30 days__ are removed from scratch.
 Use it as for jobs checkpoints or similar.
 Be sure to not leave any data that's of long-term importance to you under `scratch`.

 !>The `scratch` folder is purged periodically when the overall system storage reaches 85% of capacity or higher.
-Usually two weeks notification will go out by list-serve and the MOTD (message of the day, message shows on the login page to MERCED) will detail upcoming scratch data deletions (purges).
+Please back-up your data to somewhere safe frequently.

 __Do not write files directly to `/tmp` on the head node__, as this may fill up disk space on the head node and cause trouble for everyone.
 Instead, use your own scratch directory for temporary files.
 Some codes may use `/tmp` by default and need to have the appropriate scratch directory configured.